-Child Abuse: Resources for reporting child abuse and information
+Child Abuse: Resources for reporting child abuse and information.

 Communication Works : A pediatric speech and language clinic that provides evaluation and therapy for children who have communication challenges.
-Specialist are available to work with children who are late talkers, have speech sound delays, may be on the autism spectrum, or have other conditions that affect early communication.
+Specialists are available to work with children who are late talkers, have speech sound delays, may be on the autism spectrum, or have other conditions that affect early communication.

 Early Childhood Professional Records System (ECPRS): Professionals in early childhood can use the Professional Records System to document and store their professional information such as employment history, education levels, and training documentation.

 Early Childhood Training Center (ECTC): Provides support and training to staff working with young children and their families, and serves as a resource to parents and families.